frappe/press/press/www/docs/sites/custom-domains.md

 # Custom Domains

+Frappe Cloud allows you to map custom domains that you own in a few simple steps.

 1. From your site page, go to **Domains** tab.
 2. Click on Add Domain.
 3. Enter the custom domain.